porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.code.md

   </template>
 </Playground>

-## Differences in mobile and Tablet/Desktop viewports
+## Differences in mobile and tablet/desktop viewports
-To correctly display the pagination in different viewport sizes, the maximum amount of page links displayed is meant to be reduced for lower resolutions.
+To correctly display the Pagination in different viewport sizes, the maximum amount of page links displayed is meant to be reduced for lower resolutions.
 Currently the maximum number is either `7` (desktop/tablet) or `5` (mobile).
 The components handles viewport sizing internally by default.
 To adapt the maximum number of page links for smaller screens for individual breakpoints, the `page-range` property can be changed to `1` (desktop default) or `0` (mobile).